Kunull/Writeups/docs/pwn.college/Program Security/Reverse Engineering.md

     // Build "/flag\0" at mem[0] with direct-addressed IMM d=<offset>, STM *d=a
     // writes.
 Then SYS 0x2 (open), SYS 0x20 (read), SYS 0x1 (write) to read
-    // and print the flag file to stdout. sub_1513(a1, 16LL, 47LL);   // '/'
+    // and print the flag file to STDOUT. sub_1513(a1, 16LL, 47LL);   // '/'
     sub_1513(a1, 64LL, 0LL);
     sub_1667(a1, 64LL, 16LL);